 What are some common ways of getting injured on the job as an EMS worker or first responder?

 EMS workers are tasked with a difficult job.
-A typical day in the life of one of these workers may include responding to medical emergencies such as heart attacks, gunshot wounds, car accidents, childbirths, etc. To ensure a prompt response to whatever the emergency may be, EMS workers, and First Responders in general, often have to weave through busy streets, and speed through dangerous intersections.
+A typical day in the life of an EMS worker may include responding to medical emergencies such as heart attacks, gunshot wounds, car accidents, childbirths, etc. To ensure a prompt response to whatever the emergency may be, EMS workers, and First Responders in general, often have to weave through busy streets, and speed through dangerous intersections.
 This is all while operating a heavy vehicle, typically loaded with large pieces of equipment and machinery, while ensuring the safety of the individuals traveling in the vehicle and on the streets.
 Amongst other things, this career necessarily requires lifting heavy objects, kneeling, running, and the ability to operate effectively under high levels of pressure and stress.

 The very nature of this career exposes EMT’s and First Responders to much higher risks of job-related injury and illness than most other occupations.
 It is not uncommon for these workers to become involved in car collisions, slip and falls, or to suffer from knee injuries, back injuries, PTSD, etc. Moreover, many of the patients are unstable and combative, and often threaten the safety of these workers.
 Additionally, the constant contact with patients under these circumstances exposes these workers to a much higher risk of contracting contagious diseases and viruses, than those involved in other occupations.